Skip to main content

 Input and output

 This tool takes two data sets.
 The top input is the imperfect data containing multiple rows that you want to match to a single row in the bottom data source.
 You can replace the top data set in later exports.
 The bottom input is the data set that contains unique IDs.
 This is the data used to match and join the two data sets.
-In practical terms, the top input is "messy" data that has incorrect or missing information in some columns.
-The bottom input is the data set that serves as an "answer key".

 When configuring the tool, the Target column is used to match the "messy" data to the "answer key" data.
 The Matching columns help train the tool to correctly match the rows.